Fluid-gravity correspondence in the scalar-tensor theory of gravity: (in)equivalence of Einstein and Jordan frames: DNS equation in Jordan and Einstein frames

 \subsection{DNS equation in Jordan frame}

 In obtaining the DNS equation in the Jordan frame, there are several points one has to recognize.
 First, the scalar field in the Jordan frame is non-minimally coupled with the Ricci scalar and the gravitational interaction is mediated both by the metric tensor as well as by the scalar field.
 Therefore, it is expected that the scalar field will invariably appear in the expressions of the fluid parameters and the transport coefficients.
 Moreover, we mentioned earlier that both the equations of motion for the metric (\ie (\ref{EAB}) and (\ref{EABTIL})) in the two frames are equivalent.
 Thus, a proper DNS equation in the Jordan frame will be one where the scalar field will appear in the expressions of the fluid parameters as well as having the equation be conformally connected to (\ref{TMNLMQNATIL1}).
 Note that the DNS equation and the fluid parameters in the Einstein frame have been unambiguously obtained at the end of the last subsection.
 However, in the Jordan frame, the presence of $\phi$ gives rise to two different pictures/cases in the fluid description.
 In the first picture (\ie case 1), the fluid variables are not conformally equivalent in the two frames.
 Further, in case 1, the fluid dynamic equation appears as the DNS equation along with an extra Coriolis-like force term.
-We mention, in connection with earlier works on the KSS bound, how this first picture is more favored.
-In the second picture (case 2) one finds that the fluid variables in the two frames are conformally equivalent, but now these variables violate the KSS bound.
+Case 1, as we discuss in the following, agrees with some works, which are in the context of the AdS/CFT correspondence.
+However we provide thorough discussions about the relevance of these earlier works in the present context.
+In the second picture (case 2) one finds that the fluid variables in the two frames are conformally equivalent.
+In spite of the fact that this picture may violate the KSS bound for some range of $\phi$, we discuss how this picture agrees with the classical viewpoint.
 In the subsections below we first discuss the inequivalent picture (case 1), and then we move on to discuss the equivalent picture (case 2).